 Smooth rock walls were obvious signs of rushing water.
 On a rainy day this valley fills up with dozens of waterfalls.

 After 2.5hours we made it to the waterfall, and it was beauty!

 There was a big pool at the base which we jumped into to refresh ourselves.
 Great day!

 I’m not sure how tall this waterfall was but it was worth every inch.
 I must warn you though, I’ve done this hike 3 times and on 1 occasion the waterfall was barely even trickling.
 You really do have to find a balance with the rain.
 Maybe go a few days after a heavy rain, but not during or right be fore heavy showers are predicted.

-Here is a simplified map of the stream you will be traveling.
+Here is a simplified map of the stream you will be traveling along.
 In reality there are way more hairpin turns and zigzags, but this gives you the general idea.
 The hike was 8 miles round trip, so make sure you start plenty early because hiking this joker in the dark suuuucks.
 To begin the hike you will drive down Kawaipuna St. and park in the neighborhood.
-Be courteous of the locals and do not draw too much attention.
+Be courteous of the locals and try not to draw attention to yourself.
 I’m not too sure of the legality of this trail as we did pass a few signs which claimed the area was private property.
 At the end of the road, you should noticed a paved path that continues, it is sometimes chained off.
-To the left of path is a residence which has had loose guard dogs on a few occasion (another reason to be discrete).
-Pack plenty of snack and water to keep morale high and don’t forget to invite your favorite adventure buddy when you go.
+To the left of the path is a residence which has had loose guard dogs on a few occasion (another reason to be discrete).
+Pack plenty of snacks and water to keep morale high and don’t forget to invite your favorite adventure buddy when you go.